-When an analyst performs fundamental analysis on a stock or any security for that matter, he puts forward some assumptions which correlate to the timing of the buy or sell decisions pertaining to the stock.
+When an analyst performs fundamental analysis on a stock or any security, he puts forward some assumptions that correlate to the timing of the buy or sell decisions about the stock.
 Market timing becomes the function of his assumed variables and thesis.
-The more accurate his assumptions the more impeccable his timing of the trade.
-Generally speaking, fundamental analysis forms a mid to long term view of its stocks.
+The more accurate his assumptions, the more impeccable the timing of the trade.
+Generally, fundamental analysis forms a mid-term to long-term view of its stocks.

 #2 – Technical Analysis

-- Market transactions, when performed with good command on timing, generate high returns.
+- When performed with good command of timing, market transactions generate high returns.

 - It requires constant tracking of market behavior and trends.

-- Since profit earnings are quick and short in duration, investors might find it rather difficult to buy and sell at the most appropriate juncture.
+- Since profit earnings are quick and short in duration, investors might find it rather tricky to buy and sell at the most appropriate juncture.